 The scattering channels $ep\ra eX$ or $pp\ra X$ or $p\bar p\ra X$ ($X$: hadron(s)) are widely investigated for hadronic processes.
-The proton, $p$, consists of quarks and gluons which interact under the strong interaction.
-This makes us difficult to deal with these hadronic processes.
-On the other hand, another hadronic process, $ee\ra eeX$, is much simple to analyze since the initial particles are only leptons.
-This process can be analyzed further as $e^+ e^- \ra e^+ e^- \gamma\gamma^*\ra e^+ e^- +X$.
-The typical hadronic analysis for this scattering contains two photons as shown in Fig. 1.
+The proton, $p$, consists of quarks and gluons which interact via the strong interaction.
+This makes it difficult to deal with these hadronic processes.
+On the other hand, another hadronic process, $ee\ra eeX$, is much simpler to analyze since the initial particles are only leptons.
+This process can be analyzed further as $e^+ e^- \ra e^+ e^- \gamma\gamma^*\ra e^+ e^- X$.
+The typical hadronic analysis for this scattering involves two photons as shown in Fig. 1.
 The substructure of this process contains two photon process, $\gamma^*\gamma\ra X$, or $\gamma^*\gamma^*\ra X$.
-Where $\gamma$ and $\gamma^*$ are real and virtual photons respectively and $X$ are hadrons mostly produced via quarks ($q\bar{q}$ in Fig. 1).
-One photon ($\gamma^*$) is considered as a probe photon and the other photon ($\gamma$ or $\gamma^*$) as a target photon in the photon-photon scattering.\\
+Where $\gamma$ and $\gamma^*$ are real and virtual photons respectively, and $X$ represents hadrons mostly produced via quarks ($q\bar{q}$ in Fig. 1).
+One photon ($\gamma^*$) is considered a probe photon and the other photon ($\gamma$ or $\gamma^*$) as a target photon in the photon-photon scattering.\\

-{\bf Scattering Amplitude for Photon Photon interaction.} Like the proton (or nucleon) structure function in the deep inelastic scattering such as $ep\ra eX$, photon can also be considered to have structures.
-For the two photon process, the probe photon is highly virtual with the momentum $q$ satisfying $q^2=-Q^2<0$ while the target photon can be either real with the momentum $p$ ($p^2=0$) or virtual with the momentum $p$ ($p^2=-P^2<0$).
-We call the structures for such target photon as the real photon structure function (rPSF) and the virtual photon structure function (vPSF) respectively.
-The vPSF recovers the rPSF after setting the target momentum to $p=0$.
+{\bf Scattering Amplitude for Photon Photon interaction.} Like the proton (or nucleon) structure function in the deep inelastic scattering such as $ep\ra eX$, the photon can also be considered to have a structure.
+In a two-photon process, the probe photon is highly virtual, with a momentum $q$ satisfying $q^2=-Q^2<0$, while the target photon can be either real with the momentum $p$ ($p^2=0$) or virtual with the momentum $p$ ($p^2=-P^2<0$).
+We call the structures for these target photons the real photon structure function (rPSF) and the virtual photon structure function (vPSF), respectively.
+The vPSF reduces to the rPSF when the target momentum is set to $p^2=0$.

 The structure function of the photon was found in parton level by Walsh and Zerwas \cite{WZ}, in the leading order in QCD by Witten \cite{W}, and in the next-to-leading order in QCD by Bardeen and Buras \cite{BB1,BB2}.
 The more general analysis of the vPSF can be found in \cite{UW}.